rockthejvm/rockthejvm.github.io/_posts/2024-07-01-zio-fullstack-webapp.md

 It will smartly generate the client side code, that will be used in the Laminar UI.

 ## 7. Laminar

-Laminar is a 100% Scala reactive UI library.
-In few word, Laminar provide reactive variable:
+[Laminar](https://laminar.dev) is a 100% Scala reactive UI library.
+In few words, Laminar provides reactive variables and events that can be watched and consumed in the UI:

 * **Signal**, to watch an unique element
 * **EventStream**, to consume stream of events
 * **Var**: to watch and update an element
 * **EventBus**: to consumes and produces events.

-Laminar also provide Dom manipulation facilities, and bindings to WebComponent libraries (UI5 in this example).
+Laminar also provides Dom manipulation facilities, and bindings to WebComponent libraries (UI5 in this example).

 ## 7.1.
 ZIO, Tapir and Laminar

-On **client side**, Tapir will allow to interact as client, is a very straigh forward way:
+On **client side**, Tapir will allow to interact as client, is a very straightforward way:

 ```scala
  Button(